Oscar Pereira da Silva: Early career

 Pereira da Silva was born in São Fidélis.
 He showed an early interest in drawing and painting.
-He enrolled at the Imperial Academy of Fine Arts in 1882 and studied with Eliseu Visconti, Eduardo Sá, and João Batista da Costa.
+He enrolled at the Imperial Academy of Fine Arts in 1882 and studied with Eliseu Visconti, Eduardo de Sá, and João Batista da Costa.
 He became a student of Zeferino da Costa, Victor Meirelles, Chaves Pinheiro, and José Maria de Medeiros.
 He assisted Zeferino da Costa assistant in the interior painting of the Candelária Church (Igreja da Candelária), Rio de Janeiro, in 1887.
 Based on this experience, he completed paintings of the interior of the Church of Santa Cecília São Paulo.

 Numerous churches and chapels of the colonial period were replaced by Gothic Revival or neo-colonial buildings in the early 20th century.
 This movement provided Da Silva and contemporaries such as Benedito Calixto commissions to work in religious buildings.
 In addition to the Church of Santa Cecília, both worked in the Church of Santa Ifigênia, the Church of Our Lady of Consolação and the Church of Our Lady of the Rosary.
 Pereira da Silva also carried out decorative works for the Church of Our Lady of the Conception.

 Study in France

 Pereira da Silva won the last prize for study abroad granted by the emperor Pedro II of Brazil.
-He moved to Paris in 1889, and was a student at the École des Beaux Arts and studied under Jean-Léon Gérôme and Léon Bonnat.
+He moved to Paris in 1889, and was a student at the École des Beaux-Arts, studying under Jean-Léon Gérôme and Léon Bonnat.
 He rejected the artistic movements of the Paris school, but produced several studies and paintings.